AdrianPilko/ESP32_Turbo_Trainer/README.md

 ==========
 A turbo trainer is used to convert temporarily a normal bicycle into a static exercise bike

 The turbo trainer used here came from Decathlon (called InRide) had just a magnetic resistance to make it harder or easier to pedal.
-My upgrade to this involved removing the magnetic resistance and installing a brushless outrigger motor/generator, attached to a board with a bank of 4 and 8 ohm power resistors and a 3 phase full bridge recifier.
+My upgrade to this involved removing the magnetic resistance and installing a brushless outrigger motor/generator, attached to a board with a bank of 4 and 8 ohm power resistors and a 3 phase full bridge rectifier.
 The resistor bank is switch in and out using a relay block controlled from the ESP32 microcontroller.

 Parts list
 ==========